 Phosphorus deficiency has been proven to reduce appetite in livestock and reduce fertility.
 Reduced appetite has a flow on effect on maintaining the CS of livestock, if they are not consuming enough feed to meet their daily energy requirements, they will continue to lose body condition.

 Phosphorus deficiency also plays a role in energy metabolism and utilisation, making it an important macro in dry times to improve feed efficiency.
-Leading into the wet season, now is the best time to increase P intake via supplementation of BLM White Cap to improve conception rates.
+Leading into the wet season, now is the best time to increase P intake via supplementation of White Cap to improve conception rates.

 Selenium deficiency can also reduce fertility in sheep and cattle.
-When selenium is added to the diet, it can be attributed to the reduction in embryonic loss in the first in the first month of gestation (Mehdi & Dufrasne, 2016).
+When selenium is added to the diet, it can be attributed to the reduction in embryonic loss in the first month of gestation (Mehdi & Dufrasne, 2016).
 It can also reduce sperm motility by altering testosterone synthesis, causing infertility in males (Mehdi & Dufrasne, 2016).

 Iodine and Manganese are trace elements usually forgotten about when discussing deficiencies.
 However, both are important because they cause irregularities and depression of cycling and low conception rates (National Academies of Sciences, 2016).

 Did you know Seagrass contains Iodine naturally?
-A benefit to using BLM White Cap is it contains 12 key major and trace elements in one simple and easy to use product.
+A benefit to using White Cap is it contains 12 key major and trace elements in one simple and easy to use product.
 Enhancing the mineral status of your livestock at key times to improve sperm quality, egg quality, cycling and conception rates.

 ” If the availability of these essential elements is missing, then the egg quality of the donors will be compromised.
 So, the question is….